csjliang/LPTN/README.md

 - We have optimized the training process and improved the performance (get 22.9db on FiveK at 480p)

 - We will release the datasets of day2night and sum2win later.
-(Note: Please send me an email to access the data, thanks!)
+(Note: Please send me an email to access the data, and use the data for research purposes only.
+Thanks!)

 ### Citation
 If you use this dataset or code for your research, please cite our paper.